nhsbsa/nhsbsa-digital-playbook/src/development/coding-accessibility.md

   title: Related articles
   tag: a11y
 review:
-    last_reviewed_date: 2025-10-7
+    last_reviewed_date: 2025-12-3
     review_cycle: ANNUAL
 ---

-Developers play a key role in making NHSBSA services accessible.
-Good design only works if it’s built accessibly.
-Accessibility must be part of every line of code, from the start.
+Developers are essential to making NHSBSA services accessible.
+Accessibility must be built in from the start.

-Building accessibly means everyone, including disabled people, can use our services.
-It also reduces technical debt, as fixing accessibility issues later is more time consuming and costly than addressing them before they've been deployed.
+Accessible services help everyone and reduce technical debt.
+It is always faster and cheaper to fix issues early.

-Although the components in the NHS.UK frontend have been research, designed, developed and tested for accessibility.
-Using NHS.UK frontend components does not automatically guarantee WCAG 2.2 Level AA compliance.
-You must still implement them accessibly and test your pages before passing them on.
+NHS Frontend components are designed and tested for accessibility, but they do not guarantee WCAG 2.2 AA compliance.
+You must still implement them correctly and test your pages before publishing.

 ## Web Content Accessibility Guidelines (WCAG)
 WCAG is a list of success criteria your website or mobile application need to meet to be legally compliant with the accessibility regulations.
 The latest published version of WCAG is [WCAG 2.2](https://www.w3.org/TR/WCAG22/).